 You will know that crank or cam sensor has something wrong with it when you plug in the OBDII reader and get a code for it.
-The crankshaft position sensor measuring the engine’s RPM’s and the position of the crankshaft.
-If the sensor isn’t working or there is something wrong with it’s wiring then the vehicle won’t start.
+The crankshaft position sensor measures the engine’s RPMs and the position of the crankshaft.
+If the sensor isn’t working or there is something wrong with its wiring then the vehicle won’t start.

-A camshaft sensor works very similar to a crankshaft sensor except it measures the position of the camshaft instead of the crankshaft.
+A camshaft sensor works very similarly to a crankshaft sensor except it measures the position of the camshaft instead of the crankshaft.

 If there is no fuel going to the car’s engine then it can’t start.
-This can be caused from not having enough fuel in the gas tank (always worth a check) to a faulty fuel pump, blown fuel pump fuse, plugged filter or line, bad rely, failed PCM injector driver or injector power supply rely.
-In some vehicles it can even be caused by the security system.
+This can be caused by not having enough fuel in the gas tank (always worth a check) to a faulty fuel pump, blown fuel pump fuse, plugged filter or line, bad rely on, failed PCM injector driver or injector power supply reliability.
+In some vehicles, it can even be caused by the security system.

-An engine is flooded when excess gasoline floods the spark plugs cause them to foul up and wash the oil away from the pistons rings, reducing compression.
+An engine is flooded when excess gasoline floods the spark plugs causing them to foul up and wash the oil away from the piston’s rings, reducing compression.
 This happens when you continuously crank the engine hoping it’ll start but never does.

 Bad Mass Air Flow Sensor